duhat/duhat/README.md

 - 👋 Hi, I’m İsmail.
 In other words ioz Data science.
-- 👀 I’m interested in data science, machine learning and ai.
+- 👀 I’m interested in data science, machine learning and ai alsa bi.
 - 🌱 I’m currently learning data science, machine learning
 - 💞️ I’m looking to collaborate on data science, ai an big data project.
 - 📫 Send me an email if you want to reach me. duhatismail@gmail.com